As political strife continues, Planned Parenthood serves as latest protest battleground

-An anti-abortion protest at the Planned Parenthood regional office on Saturday morning was swamped by a larger crowd of abortion-rights demonstrators in the latest social battle in a deeply divided political environment.
+An anti-abortion protest at Sacramento’s Planned Parenthood regional office Saturday morning was swamped by a larger crowd of abortion-rights demonstrators in the latest social battle in a deeply divided political environment.

-The anti-abortion demonstrations were part of a larger coordinated national effort at roughly 200 sites across 44 states to call on President Donald Trump and Congress to defund Planned Parenthood.
+The anti-abortion demonstration was part of a national effort at roughly 200 sites across 44 states to call on President Donald Trump and Congress to defund Planned Parenthood.

-But building on the heels of the January Women’s Marches, activists supporting abortion rights showed up in larger numbers in Sacramento.
-Roughly 200 people stood on the sidewalk of the midtown clinic on 29th Street Saturday morning, many donning pink garb in solidarity with Planned Parenthood.
+But activists supporting Planned Parenthood showed up in much larger numbers, three weeks after a strong turnout at last month’s Women’s March on Sacramento.
+Roughly 200 people stood on the sidewalk of the midtown clinic on 29th Street on Saturday, many donning pink garb in solidarity with the organization.
 A small stereo played music in the background as protesters chanted, “Keep your rosaries off my ovaries!”

 The two sides stood on opposite sides of the street, and they generally avoided direct confrontation.